prak899/Wikipedia/README.md

 <img src="https://user-images.githubusercontent.com/58839967/119495253-db240800-bd7f-11eb-8c29-877b0c0bba42.png" width="30%"></img>

 ## Usage
+Wikipedia is a free, multilingual online encyclopedia written and maintained by a community of volunteer contributors through a model of open collaboration, using a wiki-based editing system
 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.